Ask to take part

 This information is provided directly by researchers, and we recognise that it isn't always easy to understand.
 We are working with researchers to improve the accessibility of this information.
 In some summaries, you may come across links to external websites.
 These websites will have more information to help you better understand the study.

 Leukaemia (cancer of the white blood cells) is diagnosed as acute when it progresses quickly and aggressively and usually requires immediate treatment.
 Acute myeloid leukaemia (AML) affects the myeloid cells that fight bacterial infections and other conditions.
-KMT2A or NPM1 gene alterations can be associated with AML.
+KMT2A, NPM1, or NUP gene alterations can be associated with AML.
 Treatment options for AML are limited, survival rates are poor, and many patients are ineligible for standard chemotherapy treatments due to toxicity.
 The study purpose is to determine the recommended phase II study dose(s) of bleximenib in combination with AML-directed therapies and further to evaluate the safety and tolerability of bleximenib in combination with AML-directed therapies at these dose(s).

 Start dates may differ between countries and research sites.
 The research team are responsible for keeping the information up-to-date.